silverstripe/silverstripe-framework/docs/en/reference/complextablefield.md

 Popup.

 You can also customise Javascript which is loaded for the Lightbox.
-As Requirements::clear() is called when the popup is instantiated, ComplexTableField will look for a function to gather any specific requirements that you might need on your source class. (e.g. Inline Javascript or styling).
+As Requirements::clear() is called when the popup is instantiated, `[api:ComplexTableField]` will look for a function to gather any specific requirements that you might need on your source class. (e.g. Inline Javascript or styling).

 For this, create a function called "getRequirementsForPopup".